-5.1 General Powers.
-The business and affairs of the corporation shall be managed by or under the direction of the Board of Directors.

-5.2 Number of Directors; Election; Term.

-(a) Subject to the rights of holders of any series of Preferred Stock with respect to the election of directors, the number of directors that constitutes the entire Board of Directors of the corporation shall be fixed solely by resolution of the Board of Directors.

-(b) Subject to the rights of holders of any series of Preferred Stock with respect to the election of directors, effective upon the closing date (the "Effective Date") of the initial sale of shares of common stock in the corporation's initial public offering pursuant to an effective registration statement filed under the Securities Act of 1933, as amended, the directors of the corporation shall be divided into threetwo classes as nearly equal in size as is practicable, hereby designated Class I and; Class II and Class III.
+- 5.1 General Powers.
+The business and affairs of the corporation shall be managed by or under the direction of the Board of Directors. - 5.2 Number of Directors; Election; Term. - (a) Subject to the rights of holders of any series of Preferred Stock with respect to the election of directors, the number of directors that constitutes the entire Board of Directors of the corporation shall be fixed solely by resolution of the Board of Directors. - (b) Subject to the rights of holders of any series of Preferred Stock with respect to the election of directors, effective upon the closing date (the "Effective Date") of the initial sale of shares of common stock in the corporation's initial public offering pursuant to an effective registration statement filed under the Securities Act of 1933, as amended, the directors of the corporation shall be divided into threetwo classes as nearly equal in size as is practicable, hereby designated Class I and; Class III and Class III.
 The initial assignment of members of the Board of Directors to each such class shall be made by the Board of Directors.
-The term of office of the initial Class I directors shall expire at the first regularly-scheduled annual meeting of the stockholders following the Effective Dateheld in 2022, and the term of office of the initial Class III directors shall expire at the second regularly-scheduled annual meeting of the stockholders following the Effective Dateheld in 2023.
-At each annual meeting of stockholders, commencing with the first regularly-scheduled annual meeting of stockholders following the Effective Dateheld in 2022, each of the successors elected to replace the directors of a Class whose term shall have expired at such annual meeting shall be elected to hold office until the thirdsecond annual meeting next succeeding his or her election and until his or her respective successor shall have been duly elected and qualified.
-Subject to the rights of holders of any series of Preferred Stock with respect to the election of directors, if the number of directors the Board of Directors is changed, any newly created directorships or decrease in directorships shall be so apportioned by the Board of Directors is changed, any newly created directorships or decrease in directorships shall be so apportioned by the Board of Directors constituting the Board of Directors shall shorther the term of any incumbent director.

-(c) Notwithstanding the foregoing provisions of this Section 5.2, and subject to the rights of holders of any series of Preferred Stock with respect to the election of directors, each director shall serve until his or her successor is duly elected and qualified or until his or her earlier death, resignation, or removal.

-(d) Elections of directors need not be by written ballot unless the Bylaws of the corporation shall so provide.
+The term of office of the initial Class I directors shall expire at the first regularly-scheduled annual meeting of the stockholders following the Effective Date and the term of office of the initial Class III directors shall expire at the third annual meeting of the stockholders following the Effective Date and the term of office of the initial Class III directors shall expire at the third annual meeting of the stockholders following the Effective Date and the term of office of the initial Class III directors shall expire at the third annual meeting of the stockholders following the Effective Dateheld in 2024.
+At each annual meeting of stockholders, commencing with the first regularly-scheduled annual meeting of stockholders following the Effective Dateheld in 2023, each of the successors elected to replace the directors of a Class whose term shall have expired at such annual meeting shall be elected to hold office until the thirdsecond annual meeting next succeeding his or her election and until his or her respective successor shall have been duly elected and qualified.
+Subject to the rights of holders of any series of Preferred Stock with respect to the election of directors, if the number of directors that constitutes the Board of Directors is changed, any newly created directorships or decrease in directorships shall be so apportioned by the Board of Directors among be - (c) Notwithstanding the foregoing provisions of this Section 5.2, and subject to the rights of holders of any series of Preferred Stock with respect to the election of directors, each director shall serve until his or her successor is duly elected and qualified or until his or her earlier death, resignation, or removal. - (d) Elections of directors need not be by written ballot unless the Bylaws of the corporation shall so provide. - 5.3 Removal.

-5.3 Removal.
 Subject to the rights of holders of any series of Preferred Stock with respect to the election of directors, a director may be removed from office by the stockholders of the corporation only for cause.